hamburger

 Using an income tax calculator, you can calculate the tax liability based on the following points:

-• Annual income coming from salary and other profits.
+• The annual income comes from salary and other profits.

 • Earning from other sources like savings, investments, rent, etc.